FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion for Violence Detection: Conclusion

 \section{Conclusion}

-In this paper, we present a novel Dual Branch VideoMamba architecture with Gated Class Token Fusion (GCTF) for violence detection in surveillance based videos.
-Our method integrates an efficient state-space model with a dual-stream design aimed at separately capturing spatial features and temporal dynamics.
-By continuously fusing the class tokens from both branches using a learnable gating mechanism, our approach effectively combines complementary cues, yielding state-of-the-art performance.
-Extensive experiments on the combined benchmark dataset demonstrate that our model not only achieves state-of-the-art accuracies but also shows a significant reductions in model parameters and computational cost in FLOPS compared to previous state-of-the-art methods such as CUE-Net~\cite{cue-net}.
-This work highlights the promise of state-space models for scalable and real-time video violence detection in surveillance and paves the way for future research, including the integration of multi-modal data and further refinement of the fusion strategies.
+In this paper, we present FuseMamba-VD, a novel Dual Branch VideoMamba architecture with Gated Class Token Fusion for violence detection in videos.
+Our method integrates an efficient state-space model with a dual-stream design aimed at separately capturing fine-grained spatial features and global temporal dynamics.
+By continuously fusing the spatial class tokens into the temporal branch using a learnable gating mechanism, our approach effectively combines complementary cues, yielding state-of-the-art performance.
+Extensive experiments on the combined benchmark dataset and the DVD dataset, demonstrate that our model not only achieves state-of-the-art accuracies but also shows significant reductions in model parameters and computational cost in FLOPs compared to previous state-of-the-art methods such as CUE-Net and VideoMamba variants.
+This work highlights the promise of state-space models for scalable \& resource-efficient violence detection, paving the way for future multi-modal integration.

-\textbf{Acknowledgment.} This work has been funded through an EPSRC DTP studentship at Queen Mary University of London in collaboration with Remark AI UK Ltd. This paper utilised Queen Mary's Andrena HPC facility, supported by QMUL Research-IT Services \cite{apocrita}.
+\textbf{Acknowledgment.} This work was funded through a UKRI EPSRC DTP studentship at Queen Mary University of London.
+This work utilized Queen Mary's Andrena HPC facility (QMUL Research-IT Services) and resources from the Isambard-AI National AI Research Resource (AIRR), operated by the University of Bristol.